ReDas: A Lightweight Architecture for Supporting Fine-Grained Reshaping and Multiple Dataflows on Systolic Array: Fine-grained Reshaping and Multiple Dataflows for Systolic Array

 \subsection{PE Structure}

 The internal connection manner and three calculation patterns require a more flexible PE structure.
 Figure \ref{fig:PEstructure} shows the details of PE structure in our design.
-The Multiplier-and-Accumulation (MAC) unit is used for the GEMM operation as the canonical PE does.
-Unlike the canonical PE, the PE in ReDas has four input ports and four output ports in all four directions, and the bi-directional connections between neighbor PEs are established.
+The MAC unit is used for the GEMM operation, as in the canonical PE.
+Furthermore, the ReDas PE features four input ports and four output ports, evenly distributed around the PE.
+The bidirectional connections between neighbor PEs are established to support the roundabout data path.

 The PE employs several crossbars and MUX units to support a variety of working modes.
 When a PE is employed to perform both the MAC operation and the roundabout data path (e.g., PE[0,4] and PE[1,3] of the logic shape $3\times 12$ in Figure \ref{fig:roundabout}(b)), the PE has up to four inputs simultaneously.
 Two of them (named operation data) are the non-stationary data, which are sent to the MAC unit, and the other two (named pass-through data) are on the roundabout data path.
-The crossbars(\ding{182}) near the input ports differentiate the inputs into operation data and pass-through data.
+The crossbars (\ding{182}) near the input ports differentiate the inputs into operation data and pass-through data.
 The pass-through data can either move straight or turn depending on the position of the current PE.
-The crossbar(\ding{184}) enables the selection of the 2 data movements.
-For the operation data, to satisfy the special input order of the three operands of the MAC unit, the crossbars(\ding{183}) above the MAC unit reorder these three operands.
-After the computation of MAC, the crossbar and MUX unit(\ding{183}) below the MAC unit recover these data to the original order.
-Finally, the crossbars(\ding{182}) near the output ports issue the pass-through data and operation data to destination ports.
+The crossbar (\ding{184}) enables the selection of the 2 data movements.
+For the operation data, to satisfy the special input order of the three operands of the MAC unit, the crossbars (\ding{183}) above the MAC unit reorder these three operands.
+After the computation of MAC, the crossbar and MUX unit (\ding{183}) below the MAC unit recover these data to the original order.
+Finally, the crossbars (\ding{182}) near the output ports issue the pass-through data and operation data to destination ports.

-The additional overhead of the PE is insignificant.
-Although it imports several crossbars and MUX units, the synthesis result shows that the float MAC unit is still the major contributor in the critical path, and our design still meets the timing constraints.
-A detailed analysis is presented in Section~\ref{sec:overhead}.